 We hope this guide has helped provide a few useful frameworks for thinking about your best next career move.
 Thank you to all the Elphas who contributed!

-Stay tuned for our next piece in this series: how to resign from your job.
+Check out our next piece in this series: how to resign from your job .
 We asked Elphas to share their advice about quitting once the decision is made and have more than 50 stories from their experiences to share.